Virginia Tech® home

 It is expected that the Graduate School will:

-• Help develop support services in the Graduate School and communicate about services provided by other programs at Virginia Tech (e.g., the Center for Excellence in Teaching and Learning, the TLOS Professional Development Network, and the Graduate Education Development Institute) that enhance the professional, academic, and scholarly interests of graduate students.
+• Help develop support services in the Graduate School and communicate about services provided by other programs at Virginia Tech (e.g., the Center for Excellence in Teaching and Learning and the TLOS Professional Development Network) that enhance the professional, academic, and scholarly interests of graduate students.

 • Provide courses and opportunities for graduate students to better prepare themselves for academic and nonacademic careers (e.g., preparing the future professoriate, preparing the career professional).